danistar12/CSCI_II/README.md

 # CSCI_II
-This is for Computer Science II
+//This is a repository for Computer Science II // Using C++ for coding